4amstars/Rust-Encryption/prage/readme.md

 Prage uses:

-- `age` crate's built-in `scrypt` password-based encryption.
+- `age` crate’s built-in `scrypt` password-based encryption.
-- AES-based payload encryption via the age format.
+- XChaCha20-Poly1305–based payload encryption via the age format.
 - Authenticated encryption with integrity checks.
 - Password-based key derivation via scrypt (with automatic memory-hard work factor tuning).
 - Chunked I/O for low-memory use and performance.

 You are using the same encryption flow that `rage` uses internally, just with a narrowed scope.